NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - rotate knob or in/out switch to clear.

-Concise english overview of MI on JA-37Di:
+Concise english overview of MI on JA-37Di: (center radar display)
 ==========================================
 bottom buttons (hold P3 for help)
 --------------